Advanced Learners

 Elementary Language Arts and Math

-- Students in the accelerated math class will complete a compacted 5th grade Everyday Math with instruction targeted to be completed roughly mid-year Students will then be using a new math curriculum entitled Desmos 6th grade for the remainder of the year.
+- Accelerated math programming begins in 5th grade.
+Identified students will be bussed daily to their feeder group’s middle school for math instruction from the Math Enrichment Teacher.
+Students in the accelerated math class will complete a compacted 5th grade curriculum with instruction targeted to be completed roughly mid-year Students will then be using 6th grade curriculum for the remainder of the year.

 Important Elementary Links